abemscac/pies-doc/docs/vue3/composables.md

 ## What is a Composable

-A composable is a **function** that can be called from almost anywhere in a Vue app; in a composable, you can do most of the things you could do in `<script setup>`, and return anything you want to fulfill your requirements.
+A composable is a **function** that can be called from almost anywhere in a Vue app.
+In a composable, you can do most of the things you could do in `<script setup>`, and return anything you want to fulfill your requirements.

 :::info

 You might be wondering what's the difference between a (utility) function and a composable, because "a function that can be called from almost anywhere in a Vue app" sounds just like a utility function.
-Generally speaking, if any Vue-specific feature is used within the function (for example, `ref()` and `onMounted()`), we would call it a **composable** instead of just calling it a function.
+Generally speaking, if any Vue-specific feature is used within the function (for example, `ref()` and `onMounted()`), we would call it a **composable** instead of a normal function.

 :::

 :::caution

-Despite the fact that composables can be called from almost anywhere around the app (because they're functions), it may not work if it's called before Vue instance is set up.
+Despite the fact that composables can be called from almost anywhere in the app (because they're functions), it may not work if it's called before Vue instance is set up.
 For example, calling `onMounted()` before your Vue instance is set up is apparently not going to work.

 :::

 In fact, you may have used composables before; you just didn't realize it.
-For example, the [`useRouter()`](https://router.vuejs.org/api/index.html#userouter) in VueRouter and the [`useI18n()`](https://vue-i18n.intlify.dev/api/composition.html#usei18n) in Vue I18n are both composables.
+For example, the [`useRouter()`](https://router.vuejs.org/api/index.html#userouter) in VueRouter, and the [`useI18n()`](https://vue-i18n.intlify.dev/api/composition.html#usei18n) in Vue I18n are both composables.

 To give you a basic concept of what composables really are, we'll use a commonly seen scenario — **fetching data on mount** as an example.
-In this scenario, usually we would need the following states (assuming the data here is an array of users):
+In this scenario, usually we would need the following states (assuming the data is an array of users):

 - A `loading` state to indicate if the API call is still going on.
 - A `users` state to store the API response (an array of user).